metaschema-framework/oss-maven/common-commands.md

 ## License Management

-To check NIST license is included in all source files:
+To check preamble is included in all source files:

 ```bash
 mvn license:check
 ```

-To add the NIST license to all source files:
+To add the preamble to all source files:

 ```bash
 mvn license:format